 For my kind of scene — drinking, talking, music, more drinking — come to Huascar Bar (Jr. Lamas 244, opposite Suchiche).
 This bar belongs to my wife and I, so I’m hugely biased, but it has good music, reasonably priced beer, regional liquors (as well as whisky, rum, tequila, Baileys, etc) and a mixed crowd of friendly locals, backpackers and expats.

 Warmi Bar (Jr. Augusto B. Leguia 563) is also worth checking out.
 Warmi often has live music at the weekend.

 Later on you should think about taking a mototaxi down to the Morales district.
 Here lies disco-central, with a number of big and boisterous venues lining the side of the road.
 The Anaconda Discoteck (Jr. San Martin 580; anaconda.com.pe) is a good option with a mixed crowd and a lively atmosphere.
-If Anaconda doesn’t look too hot, check out the nearby Macumba Latin Grill (grill by day, classy dancing joint by night), The Bunker, Estación or one of the other large discos along this strip.
+If Anaconda doesn’t look too hot, check out its nearby and newer rival, Pachanga.
+Also worth a look are The Bunker, Estación or one of the other large discos along this strip.

 Tarapoto Hotels and Hostels

 Tarapoto is short on typical backpacker hostels, but there are plenty of affordable guesthouses and hotels.

 Hotel San Antonio – Simple and central, Hotel San Antonio is a decent option for budget backpackers.
 Noise can be a major problem — you’ve been warned.
 A single room costs S/.30 per night (approx. $11); double rooms and matrimonial rooms cost S/.40 per night (Jr. Jiménez Pimentel 126).